danth/stylix/docs/src/styling.md

 - base0F - Deprecated, Opening/Closing Embedded Language Tags, e.g. `<?php ?>`

 ## Window Managers/Desktop Enviornments
-Window Managers and Desktop Environments are the system used to manage windows. this does not include applications bundled with Desktop Enviornments like file managers, these would be included under the general application category. examples include sway, gnome, kde, and i3.
+Window Managers and Desktop Environments are the system used to manage windows. this does not include applications bundled with Desktop Environment's like file managers, these would be included under the general application category. examples include sway, gnome, kde, and i3.

 - base00 - Default background when wallpaper is not set
 - base01 - TODO